eronoobos/Civ5FantasyMapScript/readme.txt

 -- code change: regionIndex and regionName are now redundant. merge them.
 -- better system for figuring out where deep & shallow areas are for expanding coasts

+v19 --> v20
+-- revert to relative continent sizes
+-- use Map.Rand instead of math.random, which should fix multiplayer sync issues -- add 1 Billion Years as a World Age option
+-- adjust World Age config

 v18 --> v19
 -- allow more than one ally, with probabilities for each and make the appearance of any ally dependent upon latitudes and also on non-latitude tmult. (plains for example have tundra, desert, and grassland)
 -- minor optimizations